 One of Mexico City's trendier areas, this zone was part of an estate that belonged to María Magdalena Dávalos de Bracamontes y Orozco, the Countess of Miravalle.
 Following the Mexican Revolution, the land was divided up and homes for the wealthy were built, with the countess remaining only in the name.
 La Condesa has lovely Art Deco homes, leafy parks as well as hip shops, bars, and restaurants.
 Parque Mexico is one of the defining landmarks of the area: it is the former site of a horse race track of the Mexican Jockey Club and has many elements of a European garden, including ponds and walkways.
 The park hosts various cultural events and neighborhood gatherings.

 Mexico City's swankiest neighborhood, Polanco, is famous for its designer shops and upscale restaurants—many of which are situated on the fancy Avenida Masaryk, named after a Czech president.
 This is one of Mexico City's most diverse neighborhoods, with large Jewish and Lebanese communities.
-Visitors interested in gourmet cuisine will come to Polanco to dine at Pujol and Biko, and those wishing to stay in an upscale hotel may choose the W Mexico City or the Intercontinental Presidente in this area.
+Visitors interested in gourmet cuisine will come to Polanco to dine at Pujol, and those wishing to stay in an upscale hotel may choose the W Mexico City or the Intercontinental Presidente in this area.

 Locals converge at the large city park on weekends, but any time of the week it is nice for strolling and visiting the numerous attractions in this area of the city.
 Chapultepec Park is divided into three sections in which you'll find restaurants, gardens, amusement parks, a zoo, an artificial lake with pedal boats for rent, and several museums, most notably the National Anthropology Museum.
 The grand Paseo de la Reforma leads from the castle in the park up to the historical center, with a variety of sculptures and monuments interspersed along the way.

 An ultra-modern development on Mexico City's western edge, Santa Fe is marked by its skyscrapers and contemporary constructions; one of the largest and swankiest shopping malls, Plaza Santa Fe; and a large convention center, Expo Santa Fe.